Item forms

 Item forms vs stencils

-If you're a veteran Alloy user, you may be familiar with stencils.
+If you're a veteran user, you may be familiar with stencils.
 They are the precursor to item forms and can only customise the attribute fields shown when viewing an item's details.